ivanspajic/SOVA/Subproject2/README.md

 ----

 ## Current status:
-🚀 **Started on 5 Nov, 2019.** Laying down architecture and kick starting the project.
+🚀 **Completed on 18 November** Finished implementation and documentation.

 ----